 Below is a description of each committee of the Board.
 Each of the committees has authority to engage legal counsel or other experts or consultants as it deems appropriate to carry out its responsibilities.
 The Board has determined that each member of each committee meets the applicable Nasdaq rules and regulations regarding "independence" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
 Each of the committees operates pursuant to a written charter and each committee reviews and assesses the adequacy of its charter and submits its charter to the Board for approval.
-The charters are all available in the "Investor Relations-Governance" section of our website, www.vitalfarms.com.
+The charter for each committee of the Board is available in the "Investor Relations-Governance" section of our website, www.vitalfarms.com.